YuhaoZhuChina/python_project/README.md

    significient to health.
 Therefore, except the feedback from wine taster, I also need to find suitable machine learning algorithms to build the wine quality classifier and evaluate different kind of wine.

-2  Source of Data Set
+2  Source of Data Set:
    The whole data set was downloaded from UCI Machine Learning Repository, it is related to red variants of the Portuguese ”Vinho Verde” wine.
 It contains many sensory attributes such as residual sugar, volatile acidity, pH, chlorides, etc. The quality attribute which ranges from 0 to 10 represents the quality of the wine from low to high.

-3  Implementation Plan for the Project
+3  Implementation Plan for the Project:
    I plan to implement 3(maybe more, depends on time) machine learning algorithms to solve this problem:
    (a) Support Vector Machine(SVM):
    MAP represents for “maximum a posterior”.
 It means that we have to output the hypothesis h in the